MarekBykowski/yocto-ci-manifest/README.md

 ?
 Paste your authentication token:
 ```

-Now your credentials are cached and no need to provide them each time when accessing the repos.
+Congrats!
+Now your credentials are cached.

-## hhhh
+## Clone all the needed repos

-Clone all the required repos using the `git-repo` tools reading the git menifest file.
+Clone all the required repos using the `git-repo` tools from the manifest file.

 ```
 git clone https://gerrit.googlesource.com/git-repo